-As Cabinet Member for Finance and Green I would like to welcome you to the Oldham Council 2020/21 Statement of Accounts.
+As Cabinet Member for Finance and Green in 2020/21 I would like to welcome you to the Oldham Council 2020/21 Statement of Accounts.
 The preparation of the Statement of Accounts provides the opportunity to reflect on the past financial year and report on the current financial and non-financial position of the Council.

-The year beginning 1 April 2020 has been unlike any other.
+The year beginning 1 April 2020 was unlike any other.
 The challenges caused by the COVID-19 pandemic are unprecedented, both in terms of magnitude and the sheer breadth of the disruption to everyday life in the Borough.
 Those challenges remain, although I am pleased to say, that many of the initial pressures are now easing.

 Just a year ago none of us could ever have imagined how different our lives would be today.
-We are still social distancing, many of us are still working from home, we have not been able to spend time with our loved ones, attend weddings or other family events as we usually would.
-We have seen our businesses face ever changing restrictions or in some instances have been unable to operate at all.
+Although restrictions have now eased, COVID-19 is still with us.
+We may not have to be social distancing, but many of us are still working from home, and for over a year we could not spend time with our loved ones, attend weddings or other family events as we usually would.
+We saw our businesses face ever changing restrictions or in some instances were unable to operate at all.
 Yet we have persevered.
 The entrepreneurial spirit that is very alive in Oldham has seen business owners completely change operating models, sometimes overnight.
-Parents and families have adapted to homeworking and home schooling.
+Parents and families adapted to homeworking and home schooling.
 The Council has initiated change to support Oldhamers and ensure essential services continue to be provided.